jahnavi0625/AIAgent/README.md

 # How to get Microsoft Bing API Key
 To get a Microsoft Bing API key, follow these steps:
-1)Sign Up for an Azure Account: If you don't already have one, you'll need to create a Microsoft Azure account.
+1) Sign Up for an Azure Account: If you don't already have one, you'll need to create a Microsoft Azure account.
 You can sign up for a free trial if you don't want to commit to a paid subscription right away.
-2)Navigate to the Azure Portal: Once you have an Azure account, log in to the Azure Portal.
+2) Navigate to the Azure Portal: Once you have an Azure account, log in to the Azure Portal.
-3)Search for Bing Services: In the search box, type "Bing" and select the Bing service you're interested in (e.g., Bing Search or Bing Custom Search).
+3) Search for Bing Services: In the search box, type "Bing" and select the Bing service you're interested in (e.g., Bing Search or Bing Custom Search).
-4)Create a Resource: Click on "Create a resource" and follow the prompts to set up your Bing service.
+4) Create a Resource: Click on "Create a resource" and follow the prompts to set up your Bing service.
 You'll need to provide a name for your resource and select a subscription (you can use the free trial if you're eligible
 5)Retrieve Your API Key: After creating the resource, navigate to the "Keys and Endpoint" section.
 Here, you'll find your API key.
 Copy this key and keep it secure.
 6)Use the API Key: You can now use this API key in your applications to access Bing's search services.